LAVstyle/Organizer/README.md

 # Organizer
-Programm-organizer for creating/renaming/etc of files/packages...
+Programm-organizer for:
+-creating/renaming/etc of files/packages
+-creating a set of files\web-sites auto-launch